-True: This all-in-one package of snowshoes, poles and carry bag from MSR costs less than what many snowshoes cost on their own, a fact that may delight beginners.
-Also true: The Evo’s steel frame and underfoot crampons make it durable and reliable enough for intermediates to enjoy, too.
-The poles are adjustable, and the kit also comes with a foam pad for trailside hot chocolate breaks. $199.95
+True: This pair of snowshoes from Atlas costs less than what many winter hiking boots cost on their own, a fact that may delight beginners.
+Also true: The Helium’s aluminum frame and underfoot crampons make it durable and reliable enough for intermediates to enjoy, too.
+Plenty of cutouts in the decking keep these snowshoes light, so you can go far, far away.
+BYO poles. $149.95

 Patagonia’s R1 fleece has been around for 20 years, and the popularity of the original waffle grid speaks for itself.
-The idea is that it insulates like a true midlayer with synthetic fleece, but sweat vapor can escape through the channels created in the waffle pattern.
+The idea is that it insulates like a true mid layer with synthetic fleece, but sweat vapor can escape through the channels created in the waffle pattern.
 It’s pretty much perfect for heart-pumping, cold-weather activities like snowshoeing. $139

 You’ll start out cold when you’re snowshoeing, but you’ll warm up fast.
-Pack a compressible insulation layer like the Atom LT from Arc’teryx, which tips the scales at 11 to 12 ounces (depending on size) and squeezes down to cantaloupe size.
+Pack a compressible insulation layer like the Atom LT from Arc’teryx, which tips the scales at barely 12 ounces and squeezes down to cantaloupe size.
 Worn alone, it delivers just enough weather protection to fend off light snow and wind. $259

 Your hands will warm up fast when snowshoeing, so reach for breathable, liner-style gloves like these from REI Co-op.
-The Polartec Power Stretch offers just enough protection from the cold, while a silicone palm grip helps you bear down on poles.
-The index finger is also touchscreen-compatible. $34.95, XS-XL
+The Polartec Wind Pro offers just enough protection from the cold, while a synthetic suede grip helps you bear down on poles.
+The index finger is also touchscreen-compatible. $44.95